-• Lower-Limb Amputation: An approximately 2-fold increased risk of lower-limb amputations associated with INVOKANA® use was observed in CANVAS and CANVAS-R, two randomized, placebo-controlled trials evaluating patients with type 2 diabetes who had either established cardiovascular disease or were at risk for cardiovascular disease.
+• Lower-Limb Amputation: An increased risk of lower-limb amputations associated with INVOKANA® use versus placebo was observed in CANVAS (5.9 vs 2.8 events per 1000 patient-years) and CANVAS-R (7.5 vs 4.2 events per 1000 patient-years), two randomized, placebo-controlled trials evaluating patients with type 2 diabetes who had either established cardiovascular disease or were at risk for cardiovascular disease.
 The risk of lower-limb amputations was observed at both the 100-mg and 300-mg once-daily dosage regimens.

 Amputations of the toe and midfoot (99 out of 140 patients with amputations receiving INVOKANA® in the two trials) were the most frequent; however, amputations involving the leg, below and above the knee, were also observed (41 out of 140 patients with amputations receiving INVOKANA® in the two trials).
 Some patients had multiple amputations, some involving both lower limbs.

 Lower-limb infections, gangrene, and diabetic foot ulcers were the most common precipitating medical events leading to the need for an amputation.
 The risk of amputation was highest in patients with a baseline history of prior amputation, peripheral vascular disease, and neuropathy.

 Before initiating, consider factors in the patient history that may predispose to the need for amputations, such as a history of prior amputation, peripheral vascular disease, neuropathy, and diabetic foot ulcers.
 Counsel patients about the importance of routine preventative foot care.
 Monitor patients for signs and symptoms of infection (including osteomyelitis), new pain or tenderness, sores, or ulcers involving the lower limbs, and discontinue if these complications occur.